 On the menu: thick lamb chops, roasted duckling and lots of other momentous dinner fare.

 One of the best tables in the house is the Omar Sharif Room for two, a converted coat closet with a cozy booth just big enough for one couple.
 The little hideaway is cloaked in framed scenes from the leading man’s movies, “Dr. Zhivago” to “Lawrence of Arabia.”

 Order the hickory-smoked, slow-roasted ribs.
-Save room for from-scratch cinnamon rolls.
+Save room for from-scratch desserts.

 Scoot between the towering red pines that nearly hide this longtime rural respite from Highway 70 in Oneida County.
 What could be more comfy than a seat on the screened-in porch during summer or near the fireplace when weather chills?
 Views of Patricia Lake are soothing in any season.

 “Relaxed elegance” is the promise here.
 Start with seared ahi tuna and a hot kick of wasabi.
 End with vanilla cream crepes in a strawberry sauce.

 In-house ghost stories should give you an excuse to scooch a little closer.

 Two miles out of town and near Rest Lake in rugged Northwoods Wisconsin is unexpectedly refined dining at a location best known decades ago as an earthy tavern for hunters and fishermen.

 Today, supper club classics with gourmet flair are the draw, and it is not unusual for customers to arrive dressed to the nines for a leisurely feast in the 60-seat dining room.
 Chateaubriand for two, anyone?
 Up North dining turns into a quietly stylish experience.

 Tor-NAY-do?
 No, it’s Tor-NA-do and just off of Capitol Square in an 1850s building with low lighting, sultry Sinatra tunes and a few booths that are perfectly suited for two.

 In addition to 8- to 28-ounce steaks, specialties range from rack of lamb to a venison tenderloin filet.
 Add a side of Yorkshire pudding instead of the more typical baked potato.

-To linger after dinner, head one floor down to The Corral, a swanky little bar and lounge with late-night nibbles until 1 a.m.
+To linger after dinner, the lounge offers late-night nibbles until 1 a.m.